cdapio/hydrator-plugins/core-plugins/docs/AzureBlobStore-batchsource.md

 **ignoreNonExistingFolders:** Identify if path needs to be ignored or not, for case when directory or file does not exists.
 If set to true it will treat the not present folder as 0 input and log a warning.
 Default is false.

+**recursive:** Boolean value to determine if files are to be read recursively from the path.
+Default is false.

 Example
 -------